JuergenGutsch/blog/_source/_posts/2019-01-15-unit-testing-data-access-dotnetcore.md

 dotnet add WebToTest.Tests reference WebToTest
 ~~~

-This command wont work in the current version of the .NET Core, because the XUnit project still targets netcoreapp2.2.
+This command won't work in the current version of the .NET Core, because the XUnit project still targets netcoreapp2.2.
 You cannot reference a higher target version.
 It should be equal or lower than the target version of the referencing project.
 You should change the the target to netcoreapp3.0 in the csproj of the test project before executing this command:

 > ~~~ xml
 > <TargetFramework>netcoreapp3.0</TargetFramework>